Protonics Clinical Studies

 Conclusions

-Young women with PFS pain are more likely to demonstrate weakness in hip abduction as well as external rotation
+Young women with PFS pain are more likely to demonstrate weakness in hip abduction as well as external rotation of the femur than age matched women who are not symptomatic.

 CLICK HERE for complete study.